Look2College Handbook

 5

-529 COLLEGE SAVINGS PLANS If your parents, or other caring adult, put money into a 529 College Savings Plan, it would typically earn more than it would in a bank savings account.
+529 COLLEGE SAVINGS PLANS If your parents or other caring adults put money into a 529 College Savings Plan, it would typically earn more than it would in a bank savings account.
 The 529 Plan in Nebraska is called NEST or Nebraska Educational Savings Trust.

 How will the money grow?
 This shows the average amount earned on $100 invested into a bank savings account and a 529 College Savings Plan.

-If you save $50 a month for the next six years, you’ll have $3,600 plus earnings when it’s time to go to college!
+If you save $50 a month for the next six years, you will have $3,600 plus earnings when it’s time to go to

 Bank Savings Account